General Questions (Basic Information) for Financial Aid for 2022-23

 - Tax filers can expect to receive their transcript within 5 to 10 days from the time the IRS receives and processes their signed request.

-- NOTE: Processing form 4506T-EZ means verifying/validating the information provided on the form.
-If any information does not match the IRS records, the IRS will notify the tax filer that it was not able to provide the transcript.
+- Processing form 4506T-EZ means verifying the information provided on the form.
+If any information does not match the IRS records, the IRS will notify the tax filer that it is not able to provide the transcript.

-- If the IRS cannot provide tax transcript, submit the following four documents by student.
+- If the IRS cannot provide tax transcript, submit the following four documents.

-- A signed copy of 2020 tax return
+- A signed copy of tax refund of prior year

-- The printed IRS Web pages with message (1&2)
+- The printed IRS Web pages with the message (1&2)

 - The copy of the completed and signed Form 4506T-EZ